DimitriPalmer22/Relapse-Code-Documentation/_temp/02-22 Relapse Power Videos.md

 **Overview**:

 When the player uses this power, their guns deal more damage for a short period of time.
+While this power's effect is active, the player cannot use other powers.

 **Video Link**: